transdigiware/blockchain/howto/ibp-console-add-remove-raft.md

 * **Select a CA**.
 This should be the CA used to create your MSP.
 * **Enter an enroll ID and secret**.
 Again, if you created an enroll ID and secret for your existing ordering nodes, you may use the same enroll ID and secret here.
 * **Select an MSP**.
 If you are adding to an ordering service you created in your console, reuse the MSP you used when creating that ordering service.
 If the new node is being added to an ordering service created elsewhere, use the MSP you exported to that console.
-* **Allocate resources**.
-If the original set of ordering nodes was created using a custom allocation, it is a best practice to mimic that allocation when adding new nodes.
 * **Associate identity**.
 You will only have to associate an identity if you are using a different MSP from the MSP that was originally used when creating the ordering service.

 **Task: Create an ordering service**